-- regulatory safety research (\rightarrow Articles 14, 18, 19), - system for the application of operating experience (\rightarrow Article 19), - radiation protection (\rightarrow Article 15), - emergency preparedness (\rightarrow Article 16), and - international cooperation (Preamble vii and viii, Article 1).
+- regulatory safety research (→ Article 14, page 111, Article 18, page 168, und Article 19, page 177), - system for the application of operating experience ( $\rightarrow$ Article 19, page 177), - radiation protection ( $\rightarrow$ Article 15, page 125), - emergency preparedness (→ Article 16, page 140), and - international cooperation (Preamble vii and viii, Article 1).

-Table 8-1 shows the competent nuclear licensing and supervisory authorities of the Länder in which nuclear installations in terms of the Convention are located.
+Table 8-2 shows the competent licensing and supervisory authorities of the Länder in which nuclear installations in terms of the Convention are located.
+Table 8-2Competent licensing and supervisory authorities of the Länder with nuclear installations in terms of the Convention